 The decision to require the Service Chiefs to evaluate the role of women in front line units was made by a bureaucrat, who shortly resigned.
 Not a single elected official was involved.
 (See Women in Combat Role under Categories on the left)

-3. There will be a third area of added to Categories.
+3. There will be one more section added to Categories.

 Most of the Army Navy Games up to 1999 have news articles listed.
 There is a section of Football Cartoons under Army Greats

 Click on the photo

 The above link is to the Nimitz Collection on the Naval Academy Web Site.

 Sometimes you have to give the Navy Credit

 “The older we get the better we was”

 Teresa Agnes Soblesk – at her induction into the Army Sports Hall of Fame